 Ethical investing is a way to grow your savings without compromising on your values.
 As with all investing, it involves risks.

 Traditionally, ethical investment products, such as funds, enabled you to avoid investing in companies or sectors you disagree with.
 This is known as divestment.

-Cutting out sectors involves risks - that you’ll miss out on growth - and opportunities: if your portfolio excludes oil and the oil price falls, your portfolio is less likely to be affected.
+Cutting out sectors can increase the risk that you’ll miss out on growth and opportunities.
+On the other hand, if your portfolio excludes, say, oil and the oil price falls, your portfolio is less likely to be affected.

 - Find out more: we reveal the best stocks and shares Isas

 Will ethical investments make me money?